 We have become the primary source of terror, munitions and war on the planet.
 This matters.

 No thinking person can condone what the Obama administration allowed the CIA and Pentagon to do to this nation and the planet.

 The U. S. A. has now become Murder, Inc. The new Don of this organized crime syndicate, D.J.
-Trump, is now on board for dozens of expanding wars and bankruptcy.
+Trump, was on board for dozens of expanding wars and bankruptcy.
 Biden embraces these wars and swears nothing will change.

 Publishing facts about the last 12 years can stir people up.
 We watched dysfunctional leadership bankrupt the nation while avoidable deaths rise at home and abroad.

 The Obama administration failed to secure the peace, create jobs at home or deliver universal health care.
 And then Trump doubled down with avoidable corporate wars.

 This is the Obama, Biden, Trump and Pence legacy.

 “It’s frustrating to see politicians ignore the origins of our conflicts abroad and use current foes as excuses for creating new ones,”

 Obama’s refusal to govern was dangerous and disappointing.
 He allowed the CIA and Pentagon to take America from 4 avoidable wars into 31 unnecessary wars.
 Trump doubled down on 48 expanding wars costing trillions, killing millions and making everyone less secure.

 Sigh.
 Biden promises these wars of aggression continue.